 - Snacks = $5 pp / $40 for the week per person

-Total = $60 per person per day / $420 per person for one week
+Total = $75 per person per day / $525 per person for one week of vacation

-If you enjoy alcoholic drinks while on vacation, be sure to increase your dinner budget (an perhaps lunch, too) to allow for drinks.
-They’ll run you anywhere from $9-$20 depending on your destination.
+If you enjoy alcoholic drinks while on vacation, be sure to increase your dinner budget (and perhaps lunch, too) to allow for drinks.
+They’ll run you anywhere from $9-$20 depending on your destination and your drink of choice.

-If you plan to have one alcoholic drink a day while on vacation, your daily food budget goes from $60 to $75 per person.
-If you have two drinks per day then you’re looking at budgeting around $90 a day for food and drinks.
-Of course if you’re a beer drinker, it will be a bit less.
+If you plan to have one alcoholic drink a day while on vacation, your daily food budget goes from $75 to $90 per person.
+If you have two drinks per day then you’re looking at budgeting around $105 a day for food and drinks.
+Of course, if you’re a beer drinker, it will be a bit less as wine and cocktails typically cost more than a brew.

 Calculate the Total Cost of All Activities Per Person Before Your Vacation Starts